dsunderhaft/GlucoSuccess/readme.md

-GlucoSuccess
+COPD Research
 ================

-GlucoSuccess is a unique iPhone application that utilizes [ResearchKit](https://github.com/ResearchKit/ResearchKit) and HealthKit to get a more accurate understanding of how various things affect the progression and management of type 2 diabetes.
+COPD Research is a unique iPhone application that utilizes [ResearchKit](https://github.com/ResearchKit/ResearchKit) and HealthKit to get a more accurate understanding of how various things affect the progression and management of COPD.
 The app presents a variety of surveys and tasks to track health behaviors such as physical activity, diet and medications.

-Massachusetts General Hospital’s goals in this study are to understand how health behaviors influence blood glucose in real life, with a resolution greater than ever before.
-At the same time, the app provides personalized insights into how one’s daily diet and physical activity relate to their blood glucose values.

 Building the App